guida-lang/compiler/CONTRIBUTING.md

 We welcome contributions of all kinds, code, documentation, bug reports, feedback, and ideas!

-If you're unsure about where to start or how to approach an issue, feel free to open a [discussion](https://github.com/guida-lang/compiler/discussions) or reach out directly on Elm Slack (@deciojf).
+If you're unsure about where to start or how to approach an issue, feel free to open a [discussion](https://github.com/guida-lang/compiler/discussions) or join our [Guida Discord server](https://discord.gg/Ur33engz) to connect with other contributors and users.
 We’re happy to help point you in the right direction!

 ---